Frequently asked questions

 Why do you ask if I’m 21 or older?

 GoDo can surface food, drink, and nightlife ideas that may not be appropriate for minors or may be illegal to promote to underage users in some jurisdictions.
-The checkbox aligns the web flow with the mobile apps and lets us filter more conservatively when you say you are not 21+.
-It is not a perfect age verification system — it is a self-attestation like many consumer apps — but it is the honest control we have without building full identity documents on day one.
+The checkbox is an optional self-attestation: if you check it, we can include venues where drinking or adult-oriented experiences may be central; if you leave it unchecked, we steer prompts toward younger-friendly framing — search still runs either way.
+It is not a perfect age verification system, but it is the honest control we have without building full identity documents on day one.

 Are suggestions guaranteed accurate or safe?